DasFancy/unireedsolomon/README.rst

 |Build-Status| |Coverage|

-UniReedSolomon is a pure-Python universal Reed-Solomon error correction codec with fully documented code and mathematical nomenclatura, compatible with Python 2.7 up to 3.7 and also PyPy 2 and 3.
+UniReedSolomon is a pure-Python universal Reed-Solomon error correction codec with fully documented code and mathematical nomenclatura, compatible with Python 2.7 up to 3.8 and also PyPy 2 and 3.

-Compatible also with Python 3.8 but requires installing Cython even if not used (this will be fixed in the future).

 ------------------------------------